-Last, let us make an important note on how the considered scenario is related to predicting the accuracy of an ANN.
+Last, let us explain how the original problem: analysis of trajectory association with ESN relates to predicting the accuracy of a neural network.
 First, in the case of classification we do not assume delay so we can safely say that $d=0$.
-Second, the activation of the last hidden layer of an ANN corresponds to the hidden layer activity in the considered ESN.
+Second, the activation of the last hidden layer of an neural network corresponds to the hidden layer activity in the considered ESN.
 Note, however, that there is no guarantee that these activations are noisy versions of the entries of some fixed random matrix as the activations come from (usually continuous) real data.
-Last, the weights of the output layer of an ANN are more similar to the regression-based perceptron than to the codebook-based perceptron because they are obtained through an optimization procedure (e.g., error backprogation).
-This implicitly explains the bias observed in Fig.~\ref{fig:in:pcorr:norm} when using (\ref{eq:pcorr}) to calculate the predicted accuracy.
+Last, the weights of the output layer of a neural network are more similar to the regression-based perceptron than to the codebook-based perceptron because they are obtained through an optimization procedure (e.g., error backprogation).
+This implicitly explains the bias observed in Fig.~\ref{fig:in:pcorr:norm} when using Eq.~(\ref{eq:pcorr}) to calculate the predicted accuracy.
 Recall, that in Fig.~\ref{fig:in:pcorr:norm} we have observed both underestimation and overestimation of the empirical accuracy while in Fig.~\ref{fig:ESN:acc} we have observed only the overestimation.
-Therefore, in Section~\ref{sect:pred:corr} we will study the effect of the correlation on the results produced by (\ref{eq:pcorr}) or (\ref{eq:pcorr:orig1})/(\ref{eq:pcorr:orig}).
+Therefore, in Section~\ref{sect:pred:corr} we will study the effect of the correlation on the results produced by Eq.~(\ref{eq:pcorr}) or Eqs.~(\ref{eq:pcorr:orig1})/(\ref{eq:pcorr:orig}).